 Freedom of choice for clients

 The Government proposes to increase clients’ freedom of choice as part of the health, social services and regional government reform.
-On 9 May the Government submitted to Parliament a proposal on the legislation on freedom of choice.
+Legislative proposals under consideration in Parliament will be amended in accordance with the statement issued by the Constitutional Law Committee on 29 June 2017.
+The Government will issue a new government proposal in March 2018.

 Freedom of choice means that clients have the right to choose themselves where to get health and social services.
 Publicly funded health and social services would be provided by public, private and third-sector operators, such as organisations and foundations.
 Client fees would be the same across service providers.